Izenda7Series/docs/known_issues.rst

      - 15748
      - System works incorrectly when apply Additional Join for Relationship and key join
    * - Defect
-     - 16248
-     - Tenant Level Users with Full Report and Dashboard access can change Global Category Names
-   * - Defect
      - 15236
      - Unable to select the field with suffix in field selection popup.
    * - Defect